dvk65/inland-flooding/REPORT.md

 # Report
-This document is the final report including an introduction to the method and a detailed discussion of the result.

-## Goal
 This project focus on developing an algorithm for automated assessment of inland flooding from satellite observations.
-Specifically, this algorithm collects satellite images corresponding to pre-, during-, and post-flood events and applies the K-means clustering technique to identify flooded areas.
-While the project initially targeted Maine, it has been expanded to include other states with similar flood characteristics.
-The ultimate goal is to enhance flood detection capabilities, providing insights that can be applied to flood detection using drone measurements.
+Specifically, this algorithm collects satellite images corresponding to before-, during-, and after-flood events and applies the K-means clustering technique to identify flooded areas.
+While the project initially targeted Maine, it has been expanded to include other states with similar flood characteristics due to limited observations in Maine.

+The ultimate goal is to enhance the accuracy of flooded area assessments, with potential applications in enhancing flood detection using drone measurements.

 ## Data
 The approach integrates the datasets described in Table 1 below: